scummvm/scummvm/doc/docportal/using_scummvm/adding_games.rst

 For Windows, HFSExplorer is a basic free option, which allows read-only access to HFS drives. `Download the installer <http://www.catacombae.org/hfsexplorer/>`_ rather than the ZIP file, to ensure it is installed correctly.

 For Linux, hfsplus allows read-only access to HFS drives.
-To use hfsplus:
+To use hfsplus, use the command line:

    1. Install hfsplus using the software manager.
 On Debian-based distributions, use ``sudo apt install hfsplus``.
    2. Find the game disc by running ``sudo fdisk -l`` and finding the one with type ``Apple HFS/HFS+``.
 In this example we will say this is ``/dev/fd0``.